sparkflows/sparkflows-docs/docs/hadoop/index.rst

 Hadoop Installation Guide
 =========

-Fire Insights is seamlessly integrated with Hadoop Distributed File system.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning with data stored in HDFS.
+Sparkflows is seamlessly integrated with Hadoop Distributed File system.
+With Sparkflows you can perform self-serve data processing, analytics and machine learning with data stored in HDFS.

 In this guide, we'll see how we can setup Hadoop 3.x multi-node cluster.